 Be the calm in your subscriber’s holiday inbox storm.
-Try sending an email just to say “Thank You,” and hold off on the salesy talk for just a little while.
+While everyone is promoting Thanksgiving sales, try sending an email just to say “Thank You” and “Happy Thanksgiving,” and hold off on the salesy talk for just a little while.
 Your friendly Thanksgiving email will remind your customers why they subscribed to you in the first place, and as a result, you may actually influence them to make a purchase further down the road.

-Don’t go overboard on the design, either.
-A simple email with personalization can go a long way to make your subscribers feel appreciated.
-Of course, with the holidays comes the opportunity for fun imagery, so we won’t judge if you want to crank up the cheese factor a bit.
+Don’t go overboard on the email design, either.
+Simple emails with a powerful subject line and good personalization can go a long way to make your subscribers feel appreciated.
+Of course, with the holidays comes the opportunity for fun imagery and GIFs, so we won’t judge if you want to crank up the cheese factor a bit.

-The links in Sakara’s email makes it easier for your customer to shop without being too pushy, and the copy is sincere and personalized.
+The links in Sakara’s Thanksgiving message makes it easier for your customer to shop without being too pushy, and the copy is sincere and personalized.

 Reward your most loyal customers

 Where would you be without those wonderful repeat clients?
 Take the time to create a Thanksgiving email with your best customers in mind.
-You can throw in an exclusive offer to show them how special they are to your business, or just a chance to double their rewards on holiday purchases.
+You can throw in an exclusive offer in your email message to show them how special they are to your business, or just a chance to double their rewards on holiday purchases.

-Nordstrom’s Thanksgiving email is stunning, and lets the customer know about their sale.
+Nordstrom’s Thanksgiving holiday campaign is stunning, and lets the customer know about their sale.

 Remember to give back

-If your brand supports a particular cause, Thanksgiving is a great time to show your customers what their purchases or donations have accomplished.
+If your brand supports a particular cause, Thanksgiving is the perfect time to show your customers what their purchases or donations have accomplished.
 Since the holidays often inspire people to give back, telling your customers about your cause can also increase support.
 Of course, showing that your brand is also making a difference is a great way to inspire loyalty with your consumers.